-LONGCROSSCARE - Coping with Caregiving among Primary Family Caregivers of Older Adults with Serious Medical Illness: A Cross-cultural Examination
+Coping with Caregiving among Primary Family Caregivers of Older Adults with Serious Medical Illness: A Cross-cultural Examination (LONGCROSSCARE) - Completed

 General Overview

-LONGCROSSCARE will conduct cross-cultural research to understand the challenges and coping strategies among primary family caregivers of older adults with serious illnesses.
-The project aims to discover whether knowledge of care support sources and preparation for increasing caregiving demands can help family caregivers cope with ongoing challenges, thus maximising overall quality of life during caregiving and beyond.
+LONGCROSSCARE conducted cross-cultural research to understand the challenges and coping strategies among primary family caregivers of older adults with serious illnesses.
+The project aimed to discover whether knowledge of care support sources and preparation for increasing caregiving demands can help family caregivers cope with ongoing challenges, therefore supporting quality of life during caregiving and beyond.

 Purpose and Significance